Azizah-Giwa/TikTok-Project/README.md

 ![TikTok Project](assets/out_32.png)

-As shown above, the _"claim_status"_ and _"author_ban_status"_ features are each of data type object currently.
+As shown above, the `claim_status` and `author_ban_status` features are each of data type object currently.
 In order to work with the implementations of models through sklearn, these categorical features will need to be made numeric.
 One way to do this is through one-hot encoding.

 ![TikTok Project](assets/inp_33.png)